Is Your Face Darker Than Your Body? – Causes, Treatments, And Remedies

 5. Make sure to remove your makeup every day before you go to sleep.
 Otherwise, it can lead to rashes or other skin issues.

-You may also try home remedies to balance your uneven skin tone.
+Apart from these, you may also try home remedies for skin pigmentation and balance your uneven skin tone.
 Jasmine Ama, a vlogger, documented her personal seven-day experience of using a homemade rice flour and dairy product mask for skin brightening.
 She applied the mask daily before shower and allowed it to dry.
 Although she experienced a minor breakout, on the sixth day, she observes on her blog: “My skin looks significantly better; it looks so much brighter.
 I don’t have many breakouts, and it [the skin] just looks firmer (i).”

 protip_icon Quick Tip